 However, it was something else that the politicians planned that would have transformed the skyline.

 What was planned was a mighty War Memorial Campanile (bell tower) which would have stood just to the south of Albert Square (today Albert Gardens) about half-way between Shadwell and Limehouse stations on the DLR.
-Based on the architects drawing, it would have been the principle landmark across much of the East-End of London.
+Based on the architects drawing, it would have been the principal landmark across much of the East-End of London.

 Based on the drawing below, I estimate it to be about the same height as Big Ben/Elizabeth Tower.